oracle-livelabs/database/global-microservices-jakartadata-nosql/run-nosql-app-container/run-nosql-app-container.md

-# Deploy the MovieStream Catalog Microservice with Container Instances
+# Deploy the Book Management Catalog Microservice with Container Instances

 ## Introduction

 This lab picks up where lab 3 left off.
-We are going to explore in more detail another possibility to deploy the application - use Container Instances.
+We will explore another deployment option using Container Instances.

 Oracle Cloud Infrastructure (OCI) Container Instances is a serverless compute service that enables you to quickly and easily run containers without managing any servers.
-Container Instances runs your containers on serverless compute optimized for container workloads that provides the same isolation as virtual machines.
+Container Instances provide serverless compute optimized for container workloads with the same isolation as virtual machines.

 Container Instances are suitable for containerized workloads that do not require a container orchestration platform like Kubernetes.
-These use cases include: APIs, web applications, build and deployment jobs in CI/CD pipelines, automation tasks for cloud operations, data/media processing jobs, development or test environments, and more.
+These use cases include APIs, web applications, CI/CD jobs, cloud operations automation, data/media processing, development or test environments, and more.

 _Estimated Time:_ 20 minutes